nextcloud/spreed/docs/conversation.md

         + `401 Unauthorized` When the participant is a guest
         + `404 Not Found` When the conversation could not be found for the participant

-## Set time to live for messages in a conversation
+## Set message expire for messages in a conversation

 * Required capability: `time-to-live`
 * Method: `POST`